Jean's Bible Study Topics of the New Testament

 Rom 4-13,14

-· (151b) Witness Ø Validity of the Father Ø New Testament bears witness of the Old Ø The Patriarchs Ø Abraham -- These verses go with verses 18-22
+(151b) Witness >> Validity of the Father >> New Testament bears witness of the Old >> The Patriarchs >> Abraham >> Promises to Abraham -- These verses go with verses 18-22

-· (174d) Works of the devil Ø The religion of witchcraft Ø Form of godliness Ø Self righteousness Ø Trying to please God by your own good works -- These verses go with verses 1-5
+(174d) Works of the devil >> The religion of witchcraft >> Form of godliness >> Self righteousness >> Trying to please God by your own good works -- These verses go with verses 1-5

 Rom 4-13

-· (231d) Kingdom of God Ø God’s kingdom is a living organism Ø Mystery of godliness Ø God’s grace is the mystery of godliness Ø Having favor with God is a mystery -- This verse goes with verse 16
+(231d) Kingdom of God >> God’s kingdom is a living organism >> Mystery of godliness >> God’s grace is the mystery of godliness >> Having favor with God is a mystery -- This verse goes with verse 16

 Rom 4-15

-· (52c) Judging Church with world Ø Law judges sin Ø Power of sin is the law
+(52c) Judgment >> Judging Church with world >> Law judges sin >> Power of sin is the law

-· (118k) Thy kingdom come Ø Manifestations of faith Ø Freedom Ø Law of the spirit Ø Law of liberty -- It says here, "where there is no law, neither is there violation," suggesting that the law is no longer in affect as though it has been abolished.
-You can look at it in two ways, either that it has been abolished, in the sense that we are no longer using it to achieve its standard, or that it has not been abolished, since we are inadvertently fulfilling its requirements through faith.
-Either way, you can look at like a train that has switched tracks and is now riding on a new set of tracks that run parallel to the old ones.
-The train is still going in the same direction and has the same final destination, but is no longer using the old set of tracks (the law) to get there.
+(118k) Thy kingdom come >> Manifestations of faith >> Freedom >> Law of the spirit >> Law of liberty -- This statement indicates that the law is no longer in affect.
+Many in the Church today interpret this in the sense that the law has been abolished, but a far more accurate interpretation says that we inadvertently fulfill its requirements through faith.
+We can look at it like a train that has switched tracks and is now riding on a new set of rails that leads to the same destination.
 God has laid a new, better set of tracks that run through tunnels instead of going over impassible mountain ranges, and that run across bridges instead of through deep, rugged valleys.
-The fact is the law is still in affect, but not necessarily for us, but for those who reject the faith and the grace of God, that they might be judged by it.
-So, the law is associated with condemnation, whereas faith, being the law of liberty, is associated with justification.
+The law is still in affect, not for us but for those who reject the faith, so the law is associated with condemnation, whereas faith is the law of liberty and pertains to our justification.

 Rom 4,16-25

-· (32l) Gift of God Ø Father will honor your devotion to Him Ø He will honor your faith
+(32l) Gift of God >> Father will honor your devotion to Him >> He will honor your faith

 Rom 4-16

-· (231d) Kingdom of God Ø God’s kingdom is a living organism Ø Mystery of godliness Ø God’s grace is the mystery of godliness Ø Having favor with God is a mystery -- This verse goes with verses 19-22
+(231d) Kingdom of God >> God’s kingdom is a living organism >> Mystery of godliness >> God’s grace is the mystery of godliness >> Having favor with God is a mystery -- This verse goes with verses 19-22

 Rom 4-17

-· (38c) Judgment Ø Jesus defeated death (Satan) Ø Resurrection overcomes death -- This verse goes with verses 23-25
+(38c) Judgment >> Jesus defeated death (Satan) >> Resurrection overcomes death -- This verse goes with verses 23-25

-· (212a) Sovereignty Ø God is infinite Ø He is the creator Ø The creation glorifies God Ø The creation exemplifies God’s sovereignty
+(212a) Sovereignty >> God is infinite >> He is the creator >> The creation glorifies God >> The creation exemplifies God’s sovereignty

 Rom 4,18-22

-· (107a) Thy kingdom come Ø Truth Ø Word creates faith Ø Getting a rhema from God -- The term "Rhema" means to hear the voice of the Spirit in your heart, as opposed to merely reading the words of the Bible.
-The two should complement one another.
-This often happens while you are reading the Bible, when you get a sense of inspiration.
-However, a rhema is one that typically adds direction to your life, changing it forever.
-It is more that just a good feeling.
+(107a) Thy kingdom come >> Faith >> Hearing from God >> Word creates faith >> Receiving unction from God -- The term "Rhema" means to hear the voice of the Spirit in our heart, as opposed to merely reading the Bible, though the two should complement each other.
+This often happens while we are reading the Bible, when we get a sense of inspiration.
+A rhema is one that typically adds direction to our life, changing it forever, more than an epiphany.

-· (147b) Witness Ø Validity of Jesus Christ Ø Jesus’ works bear witness of Himself Ø Remember the Father’s miracles
+(147b) Witness >> Validity of Jesus Christ >> Jesus’ works bear witness of Himself >> Remember the Father’s miracles

-· (194a) Die to self (Process of substitution) Ø Turn from sin to God Ø Run to God Ø Run the race that is set before us
+(194a) Die to self (Process of substitution) >> Turn from sin to God >> Run to God >> Run the race that is set before us

-· (205j) Salvation Ø Salvation is based on God’s promises Ø Faith versus works Ø The faith of God versus the faith of men Ø Faith is the law of righteousness -- These verses go with verses 1-16
+(205j) Salvation >> Salvation is based on God’s promises >> Faith versus works >> The faith of God versus the faith of men >> Faith is the law of righteousness -- These verses go with verses 1-16

-· (234g) Kingdom of God Ø Pursuing the kingdom Ø Invest in the kingdom Ø Sold out Ø Placing no boundaries on your commitment to God Ø Completely given over to the will of God
+(234g) Kingdom of God >> Pursuing the kingdom >> Invest in the kingdom >> Sold out >> Placing no boundaries on your commitment to God >> Completely given over to the will of God

 Rom 4,19-25

-· (86b) Thy kingdom come Ø Belief Ø Treating the knowledge of God as fact Ø Believing is the result of the resurrection
+(86b) Thy kingdom come >> Belief >> Treating the knowledge of God as fact >> Believing is the result of the resurrection

 Rom 4,19-22

-· (81f) Thy kingdom come Ø Pray without ceasing Ø Obedience through continuous prayer
+(81f) Thy kingdom come >> Pray without ceasing >> Obedience through continuous prayer

 Rom 4-19,20